mung3r/MyWarp/CONTRIBUTING.md

 Coding Style
 ---------
-MyWarp follows the [Google coding conventions](https://google-styleguide.googlecode.com/svn-history/r130/trunk/javaguide.html) with two modifications:
+MyWarp follows the [Google coding conventions](https://google-styleguide.googlecode.com/svn-history/r130/trunk/javaguide.html) with a few modifications:

 1. The column limit is set to 120 characters.
 This replaces point 4.4, while the exceptions defined there still apply.
 2. Switch cases can come without a `default` statement if, and only if, they cover all possible cases.
 This replaces point 4.8.4.3.